 - Fear of becoming active again

-- Physiotherapy is widely accepted as the safest first-line treatment for lower back problems.
+- Physiotherapy is widely accepted as the safest first-line treatment for lower back issues.
 Treatment for LBP depends on the diagnosis, severity and the progression of the condition.
-Once our physiotherapist has completes a thorough examination, targeted treatment can begin.
+Once our physiotherapist has completed a thorough examination, targeted treatment can begin.